pritiroy93/All_atom_MD_Analyses_S243E/README.md

 # All_atom_MD_Analyses_S243E
-This repository contatins all the analysis files of all atom MD simulation of the S243E integrindata files, codes and figures which were used in the proje
+This repository contatins all the analysis files of all atom MD simulation of the S243E integrin